 One of the mysteries of the English language finally explained.

-An attempt to make a search term return a website for an unexpected person or organization when entered in a search engine (typically for satirical or humorous purposes) by the creation of numerous links to that website from pages including the search term.‘police said the suspect confessed to writing a program to test his skills at creating a Google bomb’
+An attempt to make a search term return a website for an unexpected person or organization when entered in a search engine (typically for satirical or humorous purposes) by the creation of numerous links to that website from pages including the search term.

 - ‘News of the death of the Google bomb is greatly exaggerated.’